 Crispr Therapeutics AG (CRSP) Received its Third Buy in a Row

-After William Blair and Piper Sandler gave Crispr Therapeutics AG (NASDAQ: CRSP) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Arlinda Lee maintained a Buy rating on Crispr Therapeutics AG yesterday and set a price target of $80.00.
-The company’s shares closed last Monday at $60.38.
+After William Blair and Piper Sandler gave Crispr Therapeutics AG (NASDAQ: CRSP) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Silvan Tuerkcan maintained a Buy rating on Crispr Therapeutics AG today and set a price target of $80.00.
+The company’s shares closed last Thursday at $55.88.

-According to TipRanks.com, Lee is a 3-star analyst with an average return of 1.7% and a 45.6% success rate.
-Lee covers the Healthcare sector, focusing on stocks such as Turning Point Therapeutics, Black Diamond Therapeutics, and Deciphera Pharmaceuticals.
+According to TipRanks.com, Tuerkcan is a 5-star analyst with an average return of 46.1% and a 82.8% success rate.
+Tuerkcan covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Intellia Therapeutics, and Seattle Genetics.

-Currently, the analyst consensus on Crispr Therapeutics AG is a Moderate Buy with an average price target of $73.78, representing a 35.1% upside.
-In a report issued on April 28, William Blair also maintained a Buy rating on the stock.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Crispr Therapeutics AG with a $71.83 average price target, which is a 27.0% upside from current levels.
+In a report issued on April 29, Needham also assigned a Buy rating to the stock with a $84.00 price target.

 See today’s analyst top recommended stocks >>